Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Conclusion

 \section{Conclusion}

 We considered the $W$-graph model which generalizes most of the random graph models commonly used in the literature to extract knowledge from network topologies.
-The model is defined through a $[0,1]\times [0,1] \rightarrow [0,1]$ function $W$ called graphon which has to be inferred in practice while working on real data.
-However, while this model has been intensively studied in the probability literature, little attention has been paid to the statistical inference of the graphon function, given an observed adjacency matrix.
-In order to tackle this issue, we relied on a variational approximation procedure originally developed for the SBM model.
-First, we recalled that SBM can be seen as a $W$-graph model where the function $W$ is blockwise constant.
-Then, we showed how the approximate posterior distribution over the SBM model parameters could be integrated out analytically to obtain an estimate of the posterior distribution of the graphon function.
-Both a model selection strategy along with a model averaging approach were considered.
-Relying on the same Bayesian framework, we derived the approximate posterior mean of motifs frequencies.
+The model is defined through a graphon function $W$ which has to be inferred in practice while working on real data. \\ To this aim, we relied on a variational approximation procedure originally developed for the SBM model that can be seen as a $W$-graph model with blockwise constant graphon function.
+Then, we showed how the approximate posterior distribution over the SBM model parameters (including the number of blocks) could be integrated out analytically to obtain an estimate of the posterior distribution of the graphon function. \\ Using the same approach, we derived the approximate posterior mean of motifs frequencies.
+We propose to use this expected frequencies under the $W$-graph as a goodness-of-fit criterion for this model.
+In the blogosphere application, we conclude that the most widely studied motifs display a frequency that is consistent with the $W$-graph model.